Victoriaviolet522/ComplianceCxE/docs/dag/mip-dlp.md

     - [https://filebin.net](https://filebin.net) – excellent for testing HTTP post/upload actions

     - [https://dlptest.com](https://dlptest.com) – provides several testing options as well as samples for common restricted items such as credit card numbers, SSN, etc.
+    - [https://rndgenerator.com](https://rndgenerator.com) provides you guide to generate unique phone numbers from all over the world.

     - [https://fauxid.com/](https://fauxid.com/) - Provides you with data that can be used to generate SSN, credit card numbers etc.